'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 Marvel Studios and Sony Pictures have kept Sadie Sink's role under wraps, but rumors suggest she could be playing Jean Grey in Spider-Man: Brand New Day.

 If that's the case, it would introduce something entirely new to Spider-Man's corner of the MCU: a character whose powers aren't tied to accidents or technology, but something she was born with.
-Rumored details point to telepathic abilities like mind control, potentially allowing her to manipulate others, like the DODC agents shown in the first trailer.
+Rumored details point to telepathic abilities, such as mind control, potentially allowing her to manipulate others, as seen with the Department of Damage Control agents in the first trailer.

-If she is Jean, this is clearly a younger, scared version, who probably hasn't gone to Charles Xavier's school yet, to hone in her emotions and Earth-breaking powers.
+If she is Jean, this is clearly a younger, scared version who probably hasn't gone to Charles Xavier's school yet to hone her emotions and Earth-breaking powers.

 Supernatural